Skip to content ↓

 • A times table test.

 Children will also have weekly spellings.
-These will be sent home on a practise sheet each week.
+These will be sent home on a practise sheet each Monday for testing the Monday after.
+These are all patterns which will appear in the spelling test during SATs Week.

 Autumn Term - Maafa